yuzhang-deepmap/dazel/README.md

 # systems).
 Note that this can be a python boolean equivalent, so if setting
 # this from the environment, simply set it to an empty string.
 DAZEL_DOCKER_RUN_PRIVILEGED=False

+# Path to custom .bazelrc file to use when running the bazel commands.
+DAZEL_BAZEL_RC_FILE=""
 ```